lukemurray7/serverless-nodejs-typescript-crud-api/README.md

 The API URL will be in the format `https://<API_GATEWAY_ID>.execute-api.eu-west-1.amazonaws.com/<STAGE>/<PATH>` You can find the `API_GATEWAY_ID` in the console, the stage will be `dev` unless specified otherwise.

+All the endpoints will need an Authorization header which will be the api key you stored in Systems Manager Parameter store.

 ### Create